how to calculate roi in property

-What Is a Good Return on Investment (ROI) for a Buy-to-Let Property in the UK?
+What’s a Good ROI for a Buy to Let Property in the UK?

 How to calculate rental property ROI